Lowell130/amazon_price_tracker/README.md

-# **Amazon Price Tracker and monitoring**
+# **Amazon.it Price Tracker and monitoring**

-A powerful web application for tracking and analyzing price changes on Amazon.
+A powerful web application for tracking and analyzing price changes on Amazon.it.
 This project lets users monitor product prices, manage favorites, and visualize data trends with interactive charts.

+Currently, the application supports only **Amazon.it** and is built using **Vue.js**, **Python**, and **MongoDB**.

 ---